Tips on talking your family into a family-friendly bike tour

 Pass the #travelsauce

-We at BikeTours.com are members of the Family Travel Association, which is working to remind us all that the holidays are the PERFECT time to start planning your next family adventure.
+We at BikeTours.com are members of the Family Travel Association, which is working to remind us all that the holidays and family get-togethers are the PERFECT time to start planning your next family adventure.

-Holidays really are the ideal time – bellies full, spirits high, good will in abundance – to sit with kin and plan next year’s perfect family vacation.
+When you’re all together, bellies full, spirits high, and goodwill in abundance, it’s time to sit with kin and plan next year’s perfect family vacation.

-So set aside some time this coming holiday to talk with your extended family about dream destinations, trips and attractions in 2017!
+So set aside some time the next time you are with your family to talk about dream destinations, trips, and attractions to see as a group!

 And then tell us what you decided.